codeforgirls-sa/api/README.md

 ## PreActivity Steps
 ### 1. Initialize your server using NodeJs
 1. Downloads [Nodejs](https://nodejs.org/en/)
-2. Open new terminal window and navigate to `api/server` directory.
+2. `Open` new terminal window and navigate to `api/server` directory.
     * Install dependencies by run the command `npm install`
     * Run the server using the command `npm start`
-    * On your browser open the page `http://localhost:8080` you should see -Cannot GET /-, at this point you created a server on your machine that listen to port 8080.
+    * On your browser `open` the page `http://localhost:8080` you should see `Cannot GET /`, at this point you created a server on your machine that listen to port 8080.

 ### 2. Sign up on IBM Cloud